New Quay: Dylan Thomas

 New Quay is often cited as an inspiration for the village of Llareggub in Under Milk Wood.
 Walford Davies, for example, has concluded that New Quay "was crucial in supplementing the gallery of characters Thomas had to hand for writing Under Milk Wood."

 FitzGibbon had come to a similar conclusion, noting that "Llareggub resembles New Quay more closely [than Laugharne] and many of the characters derive from that seaside village in Cardiganshire..."
 Writing in January 1954, just days before the first BBC broadcast of the play, its producer, Douglas Cleverdon, noted that Thomas "wrote the first half within a few months; then his inspiration seemed to fail him when he left New Quay..."
 And one of Thomas's closest friends, Ivy Williams of Brown's Hotel, Laugharne, has said "Of course, it wasn't really written in Laugharne at all.
 It was written in New Quay, most of it."
+Jack Patrick Evans, landlord of the Black Lion in New Quay, has provided an account of Thomas gathering material for the play in the pub: “...he seemed to do his best writing among us local people – he was always with a pad on his knees...Always busy, making notes of any local characters who came in."

 Thomas's sketch of Llareggub is now online at the National Library of Wales.
 The Dylan Thomas scholar, James Davies, has written that "Thomas's drawing of Llareggub is...based on New Quay."
 There's been very little disagreement, if any, with this view.
 A recent analysis of the sketch has revealed that Thomas used the name of an actual New Quay resident, Cherry Jones, for one of the people living in Cockle Street.
+There’s more on New Quay's Cherry Jones and Llareggub’s Cherry Owen online here:

+Thomas also drew upon other New Quay residents, including Mrs Ogmore Davies and Mrs Pritchard-Jones, both of Church Street, whose names when combined produce Llareggub’s Mrs Ogmore-Pritchard.

+Jack Lloyd Evans, a New Quay postman and the Town Crier, also lived on Church Street.
+He provided the character of Llareggub's postman, Willy Nilly, whose practice of opening letters, and spreading the news, reflects Lloyd's role as Town Crier, as Thomas himself noted: "Nobody minds him opening the letters and acting as [a] kind of town-crier.
+How else could they know the news?"
+This work sheet note, together with our knowledge that Thomas knew Jack Lloyd ("an old friend"), make the link between Lloyd and Llareggub’s Willy Nilly.